 Low-mass stars and white dwarfs can be highly useful to map out the halo population for three reasons: 1) they are by far the dominant stellar population of the halo; they are the old population, holding the majority of the baryonic mass, 2) their 3D velocity components can be determined to much higher accuracy, because of their large proper motions, 3) physical properties of low-mass stars, and in particular their metallicity, can be constrained using low to medium resolution spectroscopy, because their spectra are dominated by broad molecular bands, and with suitable spectrum synthesis techniques, can now be modeled in detail.

-Upcoming deep imaging surveys such as Pan-STARRS and LSST are expected to identify low-mass stars in huge numbers (millions) through proper motion analyses.
+Existing and upcoming deep imaging surveys such as Pan-STARRS and Rubin Observatory are expected to identify low-mass stars in huge numbers (millions) through proper motion analyses.
 These surveys will effectively provide a statistically complete census of the halo population out to several kiloparsecs from the Sun.
 Spectroscopic data is required to measure and constrain the temperature and metallicity of M dwarfs, and also to determine the mass and ages of white dwarfs.
 As the photometric distances of M dwarfs and white dwarfs are generally unreliable, spectroscopic data are needed to constrain their luminosities.
 Thus a better understanding of the spatial distribution and kinematics of these objects depends on spectroscopic follow-up observations.

 The sensitivity of the TMT along with the multi-object capabilities provided by WFOS will make possible a large-scale spectroscopic follow-up of low-mass stars and white dwarfs of the Galactic halo.
 These observations will enable: